 This discusses number theory specifically, and it’s good side reading if you’re studying number theory at the same time, to see where the idea came from.
 For instance, did you know that the name ideal from algebra comes from looking for idealized numbers that would act like primes in certain number fields?
 Dedekind was ahead of his time, that’s for sure.

 In this section, we look at some applications from mathematics.
-These books are either mathematical textbooks on the subject they are covering or books targeted at mathematics majors.
+These books are usually either mathematical textbooks on the subject they are covering or books targeted at students with mathematical sophistication, usually math majors.

 We finally come to my favorite science: physics.
 I find physics super cool and the applications to and from mathematics abound.

-Classical (especially celestial) mechanics is the genesis behind symplectic geometry and in some ways, calculus of variations.
+Classical (especially celestial) mechanics is the genesis behind symplectic geometry and the calculus of variations.
 There is only one book I recommend, but what a book!
 Of course, it’s Arnol’d:

 Mathematical Methods of Classical Mechanics, Vladimir I. Arnol’d

 This book is not easy.
-It’s about classical mechanics, but it will end up doing symplectic geometry!
+It’s about classical mechanics, but it will cover symplectic considerations.
 Still, it’s great, and it’s written by one of the greats.
 I think everyone should read it, honestly.

 Ah, quantum mechanics.
 Everyone knows about it nowadays, or at least, they think they do.
 Regardless, it’s a fascinating subject and I loved taking a class on it in university.
 It was a class for math majors so functional analysis was required.
 Here are the books I used for it: